Fatall01/DataEngineering_project3/README.md

 Since data is needed every day, in real-time and accessible by everyone in the company, the challenge is going to be collecting different external data and creating an automated pipeline in the cloud.
 Here are the steps I followed in order to reach their goal:

 -	Collect data from external sources
--	store the data in a local database (MySQL)
+-	Store the data in a local database (MySQL)
--	Move pipeline to the cloud (AWS)
+-	Move the database to the cloud (AWS)
--	Automating all the above-mentioned steps
+-	Automate all the above-mentioned steps

 1. Data collection
 Collecting data is the first step of my data engineering plan.
 To do that, the internet is a great source for all required data and here is my data collection approach: